Dr Benjamin Kirby

 My research explores religious politics and urban mutuality from the vantage point of rapidly-growing cities in the African continent.
 I work at the interface of religious studies, African studies, and urban studies.

-As part of my postdoctoral research project, I am currently developing an account of “religious infrastructure” which draws on fieldwork in three African cities (Dar es Salaam, Durban, Kampala).
-With this concept, I explore how residents construct religious networks which—no less than mass transit and water supply systems—hold together lives, build capacities, and forge common worlds.
-I also investigate how religious infrastructures serve as important sites of political contestation.
-More broadly, this project aims to develop an innovative framework for understanding everyday dynamics of mutuality and resistance across different global settings—one which contributes to wider efforts to re-imagine and cultivate shared futures.
+As part of my postdoctoral research project, I am developing an account of “Muslim infrastructure” which draws on multi-sited fieldwork in three African cities (Dar es Salaam, Durban, Kampala).
+With this concept, I explore how Muslim configurations of material arrangements (e.g. mosque complexes, endowed land) and social practices (e.g. greetings, forms of self-presentation) operate infrastructurally across these contexts.
+By this, I mean that these Muslim configurations—no less than mass transit and water supply systems—hold together lives, build capacities, and forge common worlds.
+I am specifically interested in the contestations that surround these infrastructures and the political work that they do, particularly as sites for configuring new expressions of religious subjectivity.
+More broadly, this project aims to develop an innovative framework for understanding everyday dynamics of mutuality and resistance across different global settings, and in doing so contribute to wider efforts to re-imagine and cultivate shared futures.

-I am currently completing a book based on my doctoral research in Dar es Salaam, Tanzania.
-This project draws on fifteen months of ethnographic fieldwork in Kariakoo, an inner-city market district which is a regional hub for commerce and Muslim activism.
-I explore how a Muslim infrastructure makes and sustains this multi-religious habitat, extending the capacity of diverse residents (both Muslim and non-Muslim) to secure livelihoods, claim respectability, and mobilise against injustice and inequality.
-In this respect, I am particularly interested in constructions of Muslim masculinity.
-This project has two larger objectives.
-First, it directly challenges Islamophobic rhetoric that associates Muslim urbanism with “no-go zones”.
-Second, it seeks to develop a more nuanced framework for understanding religious politics and urban futures in African settings.
+I am currently completing a monograph based on my doctoral research in Dar es Salaam, Tanzania.
+This book draws on fifteen months of ethnographic fieldwork in Kariakoo, an inner-city market district which is a regional hub for commerce and Muslim activism.
+As I demonstrate, Kariakoo is made and sustained by a Muslim infrastructure, one which extends the capacity of diverse residents (both Muslim and non-Muslim) to secure livelihoods, claim respectability, and mobilise against injustice and inequality.
+The book’s chief aim is to examine contestations around Muslim infrastructure in Kariakoo as a window into broader questions about Muslim politics and identity practices in Tanzania, with a particular emphasis on configurations of Muslim masculinity.
+I seek to use these insights to enrich and extend recent conversations about religious politics and urban futures in African settings.

 My ongoing research in Dar es Salaam has inspired the production of an immersive documentary which has been screened at several international film festivals, and for which I acted as a consultant.

-I have recently conducted fieldwork in Durban, South Africa with Dr Francis Sibanda and Dr Fred Charway (both University of Fort Hare) funded by the British Academy.
+I have recently completed a research project in Durban, South Africa with Dr Francis Sibanda and Dr Fred Charway (both University of Fort Hare) funded by the British Academy.
 Our research explores how migrant business operators rely on Durban’s Muslim infrastructure to pursue their life-projects and construct a sense of belonging to the city amidst conditions of marginality.
 We also demonstrate how this infrastructure enables migrants to build relationships with Indian South African residents, bringing into view unforeseen horizons of reciprocity and resistance.

 My research is published in leading peer-reviewed journals (e.g. Africa: Journal of the International African Institute; City and Society; Religion) and edited collections published by Bloomsbury and Routledge (see “Publications” below).
 I have also used my research to speak to contemporary issues in popular articles for The Conversation and Africa at LSE.